• Skip to primary navigation

 pedra-bonita-trail-1

 As you approach the summit you’ll pass the most difficult part of the trail.
-Then it levels out before popping you of the forest and putting you face to face with Pedra da Gávea (which is definitely a hike you should do it you’re up for more of a challenge).
+Then it levels out before popping you out of the forest and putting you face to face with Pedra da Gávea (which is definitely a hike you should do if you’re up for more of a challenge).

-The summit of Pedra Bonita is a huge area that could literally accommodate hundreds of people (and should you find yourself here on the wrong day, then you may have that many hiking compaions to share the space with).
+The summit of Pedra Bonita is a huge area that could literally accommodate hundreds of people (and should you find yourself here on the wrong day, then you may have that many hiking companions to share the space with).

-To your left you have São Conrado, Dois Irmãos, and Corcovado in the distance.
+To your left, you have São Conrado, Dois Irmãos, and Corcovado in the distance.
 In front, Pedra da Gávea.
 If you venture over to the west side (to the right), then you will get great views of Barra da Tijuca.

 pedra-bonita-summit-1

-First glimpse.
+First glimpse

 pedra-bonita-summit-4

-Plenty of space for activities.
+Plenty of space for activities

 Be sure to explore the top and not just stay at the high point (where the trail ends) – there’s plenty of rock and vegetation to be seen.